Charters Reports Reviews Shop Text Us (305) 209-5594

 April 8, 2026

-A stalled frontal boundary near the Florida Keys is responsible for slow-moving showers across the coastal waters.
-Seas will be elevated in western marine zones due to a northwest swell.
-Light to gentle breezes will prevail through tonight, with the front forecast to move south of the Keys by tomorrow morning.
+A stalled front near the Florida Keys is throwing slow-moving showers across the coastal waters.
+Seas run higher in the western zones on a northwest swell.
+Light breezes hold through tonight, and the front should slide south of the Keys by tomorrow morning.

 • Winds: Northeast 5-10 knots, becoming variable

-• Seas: 2-3 feet (3-4 feet, occasionally to 5 feet west of Marquesas Keys due to northwest swell)
+• Seas: 2-3 feet (3-4 feet, occasionally to 5 feet west of Marquesas Keys on the northwest swell)

 • Visibility: Good with occasional showers